 ((healthcare OR "health care") AND ethics) NOT nurses

 Subject headings, also known as thesauri, controlled vocabularies, or taxonomies, are a set of specific and controlled terms applied to research articles to clearly mark what topics a research article addresses.
-They are finding aids used to help researchers identify articles relevant to them, regardless of variations in terminology.
-Subject headings collect all articles on a particular topic, regardless of what terms the author uses.
-This controls for variations in spelling, such as with British v.
-American English, as well as with variations in terminology.
+Subject headings:

 As an example, let's look at MeSH, the subject heading system used by PubMed.
 The MeSH term Drug Therapy is used for any articles that reference drug therapy, drug therapies, chemotherapy, chemotherapies, pharmacotherapy, and pharmacotherapies.
 So when you are using PubMed, you can do a search for the subject heading Drug Therapy to get comprehensive results, even if the author was using the alternative terminology listed above.